-Current law allows orders initiated under both acts to remain in effect up to one year, with options to extend such orders for up to one additional year.
+Former law has allowed orders initiated under both acts to remain in effect up to one year, with options to extend such orders for up to one additional year.
 The bill changes the time period for which initial orders may remain effective to a period of one to two years and changes the time period for extensions of such orders to be effective for an additional one to three years.